neuroethology/MARS/docs/Docker_instructions.md

   - `-e QT_X11_NO_MITSHM=1` and `-v /tmp/.X11-unix:/tmp/.X11-unix` let the gui interface properly with X11 for display rendering- these are also unnecessary if you don't intend to use the gui.
   - `-v /media:/media` will allow your container to access the contents of the `/media` directory on the host machine; the `:/media` part means the contents of `/media` will appear in `/media` within the docker container (modify as desired).
 If you store your data somewhere else, you should modify this part to `-v /path/to/your/data:/path/within/docker`
   - `-p 8888:8888` sets the port so you can use tensorboard or jupyter within the container via port 8888 (modify port number as desired).
-  - `-dit` starts the container in detached + interactive mode
+  - `-dit` starts the container in detached + interactive mode, and tells the container to stop running when exited.
   - `--name MARS` is the name of the container you're starting (can be anything)
   - `bash` means you'll connect to the bash terminal when you enter the image